 The newsletter billed itself as a new effort of Cooperative Extension Service that would provide “timely updates on a weekly basis to the professional horticulturist from now through the end of the growing season” and would contain “short summaries about horticulture plant care and current pest conditions and management.”

-Thirty years after that first issue was released, the Horticulture and Home Pest Newletter is still providing timly information to horticulturilists, even if it is being done in a different format.
+Thirty years after that first issue was released, the Horticulture and Home Pest Newsletter is still providing timely information to horticulturists, even if it is being done in a different format.

 “There has been a great commitment from the extension specialists involved,” said Donald Lewis, professor and extension entomologist with Iowa State, and a contributor to the first issue of the newsletter.
 “Newsletters like this are an essential part of extension communication.
 Through newsletters, pamphlets and answering questions we continually communicate with the public.
 This is what we know to do, it's what we do well and so we keep doing it.”

 While the newsletter has been produced in its current form for 30 years, its actual beginnings date back even further.
 Extension Entomology printed and mailed a newsletter beginning in 1948 that was expanded and rebranded in 1973 as the Insect, Weed, Plant Disease Newsletter.

 Fourteen years later the newsletter that had included both agronomic and horticultural crop information split into two separate publications.
 The Crops, Soils and Pests Newsletter (known today as Integrated Crop Management News) began publishing in 1987.
 The other side of the split created the Horticulture and Home Pest Newsletter, with its first issue being released on April 8, 1987.

 The newsletter’s next big move came in 2005 when an electronic version began to accompany the printed newsletter.
 A short time later it became a strictly electronic newsletter.
 All issues of the newsletter dating back to 1991 can be found on the newly redesigned Horticulture and Home Pest News website.